ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 Uploading...
 ████████████████████████████████████████ 79/79 100% | 1m49s
 Your files are being deployed! 🚀
-Once your files are mined into blocks they'll be available on the following URL https://arweave.net/kFoajp8jQ1NUS7Rc7AaxwIMXViAdOYPfNQZjZkMlPEU
+Once your files are mined into blocks, they'll be available on the following URL https://arweave.net/kFoajp8jQ1NUS7Rc7AaxwIMXViAdOYPfNQZjZkMlPEU
 ```